All Episodes

 But don't, you know, just avoid the drunk driving part.

-Uh but anyway, it's sad that the House even had to do this.
+But anyway, it's sad that the House even had to do this.

-Fifty-nine House Democrats joining Republicans.
+59 House Democrats joining Republicans.

-Why didn't the entire Democrat, 200 plus Democrats join Republicans on this?
+Why didn't the entire Democrat, 200-plus Democrats join Republicans on this?

 That's a clear and present danger for anybody.